Eschatologue/CM_wiki/docs/option/feat/feat-advanced.md

 When a creature you can see hits you or an ally within 5 feet with an attack roll, you can take a :rsc-r: **Reaction** to reduce the damage dealt by a number of d4s equal to the AC granted by the shield.

 **Shield Expert**
-A shield has the :weapon-prop: **Thrown (30/60)** property and has the Topple and Push Mastery property for you.
+A shield has the :weapon-prop-thrown: **Thrown (30/60)** property and has the Topple and Push Mastery property for you.
 You can only use one Mastery property per attack.
 Whether a Ranged attack with a shield hits or misses, the shield bounces back to you harmlessly.

 **Transforming Shield**
 As a :rsc-b: **Bonus Action**, while wielding both a shield and a melee weapon, you can combine the two, transforming the weapon.
 The melee weapon gains the :weapon-prop-two-handed: **Two-handed** property and deals additional damage equal to the shield’s damage die.
 You lose the shield’s AC bonus in this form.